-4 Interfaces
+4 Interface definitions

+4.1 General

-The interfaces required to define terminal acoustic characteristics are the acoustic interfaces, the air interface and the point of interconnect (POI), see Figure 1.The Air Interfaces for GSM, 3G, LTE and NR are specified by GSM 05, 3GPP 45, 3GPP 25, 3GPP 36 and 3GPP 38 series specifications, and the Air Interface for WLAN access to EPC is specified by WLAN access to EPC as defined in 3GPP TS 23.402 [48] and TS 24.302 [49].
+The interfaces required to define terminal electro-acoustic characteristics are the acoustical interfaces, the air interface and the point of interconnect (POI), see Figure 1.

 MTSI speech aspects are specified by TS 26.114 [17].

+4.2 Air interfaces

+The Air Interfaces for GSM, 3G, LTE and NR are specified by GSM 05, 3GPP 45, 3GPP 25, 3GPP 36 and 3GPP 38 series specifications, and the Air Interface for WLAN access to EPC is specified by WLAN access to EPC as defined in 3GPP TS 23.402 [48] and TS 24.302 [49].

 Measurements can be made using a system simulator (SS) comprising the appropriate radio terminal equipment and speech transcoder.
-The losses and gains introduced by the test equipment shall be accounted for.
+The delays, losses and gains introduced by the test equipment shall be accounted for.

+4.3 Acoustical interfaces

 The POI with the public switched telephone network (PSTN) is considered to have a relative level of 0 dBr.

-Five classes of acoustic interface are considered in this specification:
+Five classes of acoustical interface are considered in this specification:

 - Handset UE including softphone UE used as a handset;